twowaits/SDE-Interview-Questions/Intuit/README.md

 <br/>

-- You have been given a mXn matrix and an integer k as input.
+- You have been given an mXn matrix and an integer k as input.
 You have to print the count of all the submatrices of the current matrix whose sum is divisible by k.

     Eg Input: 2 2 2 Output: 5 ( [1,3], [2,4], [2], [4], [1,2,3,4] )